Aakriti94/articles/Linux/cd.md

 #### Follow symbolic links: ```cd -L```
 Force symbolic links to be followed.
 In other words, if you tell cd to move into a "directory", which is actually a symbolic link to a directory, it moves into the directory the symbolic link points to.

-This option is the default behavior of cd; normally, it will always act as if -L was specified.
+This option is the default behavior of cd.
+Normally, it will always act as if ```-L``` was specified.

 ```
 -bash-4.2$ cd /